Art of Grafting

 THE WHIP AND TONGUE GRAFT

 - Obtain rootstocks.
-We recommend Cummins Nursery as a source.
+We sell our own organically grown B118 rootstocks in our SCION WOOD SHOP.
+For dwarfing stocks, we recommend Cummins Nursery as a source.

 - Collect scions.
 Cider variety scions can be ordered from our SCION WOOD SHOP Collect dormant one year wood from desired variety in the winter.
 Store in a cool place, away from ethylene producing fruits or vegetables, wrapped in a damp cloth to keep it from drying out.